vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 Note that the spectrum is spread over so many microns and we're being approximate about the temperature, so relax your answer to an easy, round number.
 106: like the sun or an incandescent light bulb; one that obeys Eq.
 13.4
-107: The rest going into excess kinetic en- ergy which just heats up the PV cell.
+107: The rest going into excess kinetic energy which just heats up the PV cell.
 108: ...consistent with the relevant physics, of course